CartoDB/airship/packages/components/src/components/as-histogram-widget/README.md

 #### **setSelection**
 Set a new selection.
 The component will round the values to the nearest intervals.
 Calling this with `null` has the same effect as _clearSelection_

+Note that this method is only supported for continuous values (providing a numeric range).

 ```code
 lang: javascript